Veraverax/p8105_final/proposal.md

 ##### Coding Challenges:

-1\) Extract notes information from the text description; 2) Generate coordiates using some packages; 3)Level of significance of the regression model; 4) Missing/duplicate data problem
+1\) Extract notes information from text description; 2) Generate coordinates using packages; 3) Level of significance of the regression model; 4) Dealing with missing/duplicate data

 #### The planned timeline